cr4shmaster/crsMagicalPouchDS/readme.md

 - made recipe tech configurable;
 - fixed a bug where food wouldn't spoil in the IMP;
 - made pouches act as overflow while open; they replace any backback for the duration;
-- added auto-collect toggle button
+- added auto-collect toggle button;